RotorHazard/RotorHazard/doc/User Guide.md

 Voice select chooses the text-to-speech engine.
 Available selections are provided by the web browser and operating system.

 Announcements allow the user to choose to hear each pilot's callsign, lap number, and/or lap time as they cross.
-The "Race Clock" announcement will perioically call out how much time has elapsed or is remaining, depending on the timer mode in the race format.
+The "Race Clock" announcement will periodically call out how much time has elapsed or is remaining, depending on the timer mode in the race format.
 "Team Lap Total" is used only when "Team Racing Mode" is enabled.

 Voice volume, rate, and pitch control all text-to-speech announcements.
 "Tone Volume" controls race start and end signals.

 Indicator beeps are very short tones that give feedback on how the timer is working, and are most useful when trying to tune it.
 Each node is identified with a unique audio pitch.
 "Crossing Entered" will beep once when a pass begins, and "Crossing Exited" will beep twice rapidly when a pass is completed.
 "Manual Lap Button" will beep once if the "Manual" button is used to force a simulated pass.

 If you select "Use MP3 Tones instead of synthetic tones" then the '.mp3' files at "src/server/static/audio" will be used to play the tones.
+(This is necessary on some web browsers and operating systems.)

 #### Event Actions
 Extend and personalize your timer's behavior by attaching *Effects* to *Events*.
 The timer generates an *Event* on race start, lap recorded, pilot done, etc. *Effects* are behaviors that can be triggered.
 Each effect may have parameters which can be configured.